bubbl3sss/music-trends-over-the-decades-2000-2019/README.md

 # 🎵 Music Popularity Predictor 🎵

-A Streamlit app that predicts the popularity of a song based on its features.
+a mini machine learning app that predicts the popularity of a music track based on certain parameters. it is trained with the help of Top Hits Spotify from 2000-2019 dataset on Kaggle.

 ## Features
 - Danceability
 - Energy
 - Tempo
 - Valence

-## How to Run
-1. Install dependencies: `pip install -r requirements.txt`
-2. Run app: `streamlit run app.py`
+- Acousticness
+- Speechiness

-## Model
+## Model Uses
 - Random Forest Regressor
 - Scaler: StandardScaler